 Wherever possible and practicable the club will ensure that all players aged 18 or below, during the working day or any official duty, are undertaken other than in staff private vehicles, with at least one adult (in addition to the driver) acting as an escort.

-Clubs will ensure that staff, volunteers and apprentices who drive during their working day are informed that they should discuss their insurance needs with their own insurance company, identify their occupation and if they use their cars for any business related activity ensure they have appropriate insurance cover for any work related journeys.
+Clubs will ensure that staff, volunteers and academy players who drive during their working day are informed that they should discuss their insurance needs with their own insurance company, identify their occupation and if they use their cars for any business-related activity (including giving lifts to fellow players) ensure they have appropriate insurance cover for any work-related journeys.

 There are occasions when the club will use a coach company, for example, for a tour.
 The club has good relationships with local transport providers who understand the club’s commitment to safeguarding, and who are used on the occasions when a coach is required.